Lisiane’s story - from Southern Brazil to a Bachelor of Business and a role in international consulting

 “What is great of course is that with something like a Bachelor of Business degree, you’re not expected to know about business before you take it.
 You build your knowledge from the basics up, so that was great for me.”

 Another element Lisiane wasn’t expecting was just how global the bachelor of international business programme in Galway is.
-Galway Business School is connected to Galway Cultural Institute, and the students for the English classes in Galway come almost entirely from other countries.
+Galway Business and English School students for the English classes in Galway come almost entirely from other countries.
 This means Galway Business School, unlike many business schools in Ireland, has a particularly international perspective.

 Lisiane explains: